-Dozens of teens voted illegally in Wisconsin presidential primary
+Report shows dozens of teens voted illegally in Wisconsin presidential primary

 A report from the Wisconsin Elections Commission shows several dozen 17-year-olds illegally voted in the state’s presidential primary last April.

-Commission spokesman Reid Magney said they believe it was a result of those students mistakenly thinking they could vote in the primary if they would turn 18 in time from the general election in November, as a result of national campaigns posted on social media.
+Commission spokesman Reid Magney said they believe it was a result of those students mistakenly thinking they could vote in the primary if they would turn 18 in time from the general election in November, as a result of information national campaigns posted on social media.
 While some states do allow voting in primaries under those conditions, Wisconsin is not among them.

 A WEC report indicates nearly 70 cases of underage voters casting a ballot were referred to prosecutors, which Magney said is a larger number than they have seen before.
 Still, he noted it’s only a small portion of the two million votes cast in the hotly contested primary.